GUIDE 2024

 Stripe API Documentation

 Stripe is the first name that comes to mind when developers think about API documentation.
-Because Stripe is a payment gateway, the API documentation lists everything that developers and end users need to integrate the gateway on websites and mobile apps.
+Because Stripe is a payment gateway, the API documentation lists everything developers and end users need to integrate the gateway on websites and mobile apps.

 Twilio API Docs